OpenConextApps/php-voot-provider/README.md

     # setsebool -P httpd_can_connect_ldap=on

-## From Release
-If you download a release you do not need to run [Composer](http://getcomposer.org) yourself as all the dependencies are already included.
-You can just extract the release in `/var/www/html/php-voot-provider` and continue.

 ## Apache
 You need to install a little Apache configuration snippet to point to the `web`